Library cards are free if you live, work, attend school, or pay property taxes in Aiken, Bamberg, Barnwell or Edgefield counties.

 |Black and white copies or printouts||20¢ per page|

 Fax machine service is available at most of the member libraries of the ABBE Regional Library System.
 The library staff will only send faxes within the continental United States.
 The cost to send or receive a fax is $1 per page.
 Payment for the service must be made prior to any outgoing transmission.
 Patrons receiving transmissions must pay incurred charges upon receipt of the facsimile.
 Any cover sheet transmitted or received is considered a part of the fax, incurring appropriate charges.

 The ABBE Regional Library System provides meeting rooms at the following library locations for use by the public.
-The rules governing the use of each facility can be found by clicking on the desired location below.
 Contact the location directly for more information and to place a reservation.

 Aiken County Public Library